What is a post-authorisation safety study (PASS)?

 - A post-authorisation safety study is a study that is carried out after a medicinal product has been authorised.
 The aim of the study is to obtain further information on a medicine's safety, or to measure the effectiveness of risk-management measures.
 A PAS study can be either a clinical trial or a non-interventional study.

 - PAS studies are either imposed or voluntary.
-In the case of CAR T-cell therapies MAHs are obligated to carry out imposed PAS studies.
+In the case of CAR-T therapies MAHs are obligated to carry out imposed PAS studies.
 The EMA’s Pharmacovigilance Risk Assessment Committee (PRAC) approves the study protocol and assesses the outcomes of these studies.

 Is this a study that requires ethical approvals?

 - The standard informed consent form and data collection procedures for the EBMT Registry do not require additional ethical approval and allow EBMT to share aggregated data with the MAHs and health authorities.
 However, EMA wants to receive patient level data.
-In addition we want to enhance data quality by source data verification of the reported data.
-As per GDPR, the patients need to give informed consent for these two new data processing purposes.
+In addition, we want to enhance data quality by source data verification of the reported data.
+As per GDPR, the patient needs to give informed consent for these two new data processing purposes.
 That is why an updated consent form has been created.

 - After the relevant authorities have approved the updated informed consent form, patients will need to (re-)consent to allow their data and their pseudonymised data to be monitored and shared with MAHs and the EMA in order to support regulatory decision making.

 - In some countries, only a local Data Protection Officer needs to review and approve the use of the updated Informed Consent Form.
 In other countries, the central and/or local ethical committees need to review the EBMT Registry Framework and related documents such as the informed consent form, contracts, etc.

 - It is important to note when submitting the documents that this is a Registry that will share pseudonymised data with collaboration partners only if the patient consents to this.

 I have heard people talking about an embargo, what does that mean?